bnb999/bnb999/README.md

 # 👋 Hey there, I'm Abdelmounaim Bounab!

-I'm State Engineer in Computer Systems Engineering graduated from Higher School of Computer Science and a current student of Artificial Intelligence at Paris Vincennes University.
-With a passion for technology and innovation, I'm always exploring the exciting realms of AI, Data Science, Dev and IoT.
+State Engineer in Computer Systems Engineering graduated from the Higher School of Computer Science and Paris 8 Vincennes University.
+Driven by a passion for technology and innovation, I am dedicated to exploring the exciting fields of Artificial Intelligence, Data Science, Development, and the Internet of Things (IoT).

+With strong multilingual skills, I am proficient in English (C1), French (C1), Arabic (C2), and have a basic knowledge of Spanish (A1).

+I am available to design and develop innovative solutions in AI, Data Science, software development, and IoT, tackling complex technical challenges with creativity and efficiency.

 <h3 align="left">Languages and Tools:</h3>